intarchboard/network-quality-workshop-report/draft-hardaker-iab-mnqeu-report.md

 # Workshop Agenda

-The Measuring Network Quality for End-Users for divided into the following main topic areas:
+The Measuring Network Quality for End-Users workshop was divided into the following main topic areas:

 - Introduction overviews and a keynote by Vint Cerf